zoffixznet/perl6.party/post/The-Failure-Point-of-a-Release.md

 distribution meant for users, so core devs will have fewer reasons to cram all their work into a release.

+#### Expect the Unexpected

+While point releases are rare, cutting them is error-prone due to lack of explicit "Point Release Release Guide" or a bot that knows how to do them.

+I plan to teach the release bot to be able to know how to cut a point release as well as add a "Point Release Guide" to go along with the regular release guide.

 #### Test More

 The current test coverage needs to be improved.
 This month we saw resurrection